JustAToaster/labeling_and_detection_webservice/README.md

   <img src="https://user-images.githubusercontent.com/33027100/219945305-1bb075a1-0041-4a26-8cdf-4eddb1117a32.png">
 </p>

-after uploading the image, the user can then select the bounding boxes with their corresponding classes and send the training data, just like the pre-existing models with already available weights.
+After uploading the image, the user can then select the bounding boxes with their corresponding classes and send the training data, just like the pre-existing models with already available weights.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/33027100/219945480-b5980bfd-7343-47cd-875c-466c0cef1ea9.png">